JasonWeaver10/studyhelper/README.md

 ## Unsolved Issues:
- -changing the database structure to allow high scores from individuals, as opposed to one high score for everyone -review design (always can be better)
+ - changing the database structure to allow high scores from individuals, as opposed to one high score for everyone
+ - review design (always can be better)
- -add high score for all topics
+ - add high score for all topics

  I struggled with how to design this app to protect users from other users.
 I wanted the ability to use other user's quizzes, without the ability to edit / delete them.
 This opened up a few issues with my high score component.
 Originally it was designed for a solo user, and no one would have access to quizzes, topics except for the user that created it.
 I ultimately decided to allow others to use quizzes, and set the high score for the topic, not an individual user.
 This approach gives users the ability to strive to reach a new score while studying their chosen topic.